gregjoy1/redical/docs/commands/rdcl.evt_set.md

 At the time of writing, there are only a handful of indexed properties, but if used carefully these can offer a lot of flexibility.

 ##### [`CATEGORIES` property](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.1.2)
-This property defines the categories for a calendar component.
+This property defines the categories for a calendar event.

 We can use this to specify "tags", for example `ONLINE`, `OFFLINE`, `INSTRUCTOR_ABC123`, `FITNESS`, etc.